 Above, on the trail to La Tournette.

-Above, the most popular type of cows in Haute-Savoie: the Abondance.
+Above, the most common type of cows in Haute-Savoie: the Abondance cattle.

 Above, Rocher du Roux.